quandohong109/SE346_MoneyTracking/README.md

 Technologies used in the project:

-*   Flutter & Dart (for a smooth and native mobile experience)
+*   Flutter & Dart (for a smooth and native mobile experience).
-*   Firebase (for secure user authentication and data storage)
+*   Firebase (for secure user authentication and data storage).
-*   Figma (for designing a beautiful and user-friendly interface)
+*   Figma (for designing a beautiful and user-friendly interface).
-*   Android Studio (for development)
+*   Android Studio (for development).

 <h2>🛡️ License:</h2>